-Prevention and management strategies can help you avoid the emergency department if you get migraine.
-You should also know when to get emergency medical care for a headache.
+Headache and migraine prevention and treatment strategies can help you avoid the emergency department when head pain strikes; but also know when to get emergency medical care for a headache

-By Dr. Hida Nierenburg, Director of Headache Medicine, Nuvance Health
+By Hida Nierenburg, MD, Neurology and Headache Medicine, Nuvance Health

 Migraine is painful, often debilitating and estimated to affect over 36 million Americans.
 Migraine is a common neurological disease that people do not need to manage on their own, but they may not know where to turn.
 That is why when the pain of an acute migraine strikes, some people’s initial response is to go to the emergency department (ED).
 In fact, headache is the fourth leading cause of ED visits with 1.2 million encounters annually in the United States.